omgitstom/stealthisrepo/factpack.md

 - What are the current priorities for product development?
 - What major product updates have been released recently?
 - What is the company’s roadmap for future product innovations?
+- How is product development aligned with company strategy?
 - Are there great product ideas that have not yet been implemented?
 Why?
-- What are the major historical product decisions and pivots?
+- Were there any major historical product decisions and pivots?

 ### Technical Overview